Wednesday, December 28, 2016

 R40POL Polarizing Microscope

 The images below are thin sections of rocks and minerals.
-They were captured using the PAXcam2 microscope camera on the R40POL transmitted light polarizing microscope.
+They were captured using the PAXcam microscope camera on the R40POL transmitted light polarizing microscope.
 The images appear different in some of the photos because the polarizer and analyzer were adjusted.

 Polarizing microscopes are typically used in geology and petrology for viewing thin sections of rocks.
 Additionally, polarizing microscopes are often used in the pharmaceutical industry when viewing drugs and chemical compounds.
 Most drugs when viewed under the microscope create a beautiful array of colors.